StatCan/tass-ssat/README.md

 The conda environment will contain all the of the dependencies at the correct versions.
-To run tests, make sure you have an editable install with `pip install -e .` from the root directory.
+To run tests, make sure you have an editable install with `pip install -e <module>` from the root directory.
+Where `<module>` is replaced with the desired component of TASS:

+- tass-base
+- tass-converter

 #### Build Pypi Package